Shop by Room ➜ Living Room ➜ Couches

 Burrow

 Is Burrow non toxic?
-As of late 2024, they now have healthier options like OEKO TEX certified fabric and formaldehyde-free engineered wood (in addition to steel and hardwood) in their couch frames.
-A live chat agent told me they now use low-VOC stains and glues, which was not the case in an email conversation in early 2024, when they were still advertising themselves as “non-toxic.”
-I still feel a little betrayed by that advertising— as always, I am quite prickly about healthwashing.
+My burrow couch review changed in late 2024, when they added healthier options like OEKO TEX certified fabric and formaldehyde-free engineered wood (in addition to steel and hardwood) in their couch frames.
+A live chat agent told me they also now use low-VOC stains and glues.
+All of which was not the case in an email conversation in early 2024, when they were still advertising themselves as “non-toxic.”
+I still feel a little betrayed by that early advertising— I am quite prickly about healthwashing.
 That said, they are affordable, they are making steps in a healthier direction, and this is exactly why I have an objective rating scale that takes my emotions out of it!
 They now rank above several of the other brands from a material health point of view.

 Maiden Home